Ogi-kun/bindbc-allegro5/README.md

 #### The Dynamic Bindings
 The dynamic bindings require no special configuration when using DUB to manage your project.
 There is no link-time dependency.
 At runtime, the Allegro shared libraries are required to be on the shared library search path of the user’s system.
 On Windows, this is typically handled by distributing the Allegro DLLs with your program.
 On other systems, it usually means installing the Allegro runtime libraries through a package manager.

 To load the shared libraries, you need to call the appropriate load function.
-This returns a member of the `Allegro5Support` enumeration:
+This returns a member of the `AllegroSupport` enumeration:

-* `Allegro5Support.noLibrary` indicating that the library failed to load (it couldn’t be found)
+* `AllegroSupport.noLibrary` indicating that the library failed to load (it couldn’t be found)
-* `Allegro5Support.badLibrary` indicating that one or more symbols in the library failed to load
+* `AllegroSupport.badLibrary` indicating that one or more symbols in the library failed to load
-* a member of `Allegro5Support` indicating a version number that matches the version of Allegro that bindbc-allegro5 was configured at compile-time to load.
-By default, that is `Allegro5Support.v5_2_0`, but can be configured via a version identifier (see below).
-This value will match the global manifest constant, `allegro5Support`.
+* a member of `AllegroSupport` indicating a version number that matches the version of Allegro that bindbc-allegro5 was configured at compile-time to load.
+By default, that is `AllegroSupport.v5_2_0`, but can be configured via a version identifier (see below).
+This value will match the global manifest constant, `allegroSupport`.

 ```d
 import bindbc.allegro;